commercetools/nodejs/docs/cli/custom-objects-importer.md

 # Custom Objects Importer

-This package helps with importing [commercetools custom objects](https://docs.commercetools.com/http-api-projects-custom-objects.html) in JSON format to the [commercetools platform](https://docs.commercetools.com/).
+This package helps with importing [Composable Commerce custom objects](https://docs.commercetools.com/http-api-projects-custom-objects.html) in JSON format to [commercetools Composable Commerce](https://docs.commercetools.com/).
 The package is built to be used in conjunction with [sphere-node-cli](https://github.com/sphereio/sphere-node-cli)

 ## Configuration